LeoFuchs/SeSG/README.md

 ####  :one: Azeem et al.

-The file `SeSG-azeem-random.py` performs the experiment for the study by Azeem et al..
+The file `SeSG-azeem-random.py` performs the experiment for the study by Azeem et al. [[1]](#1).
 For this to happen, some parameters passed within the code must be:

 ```bash
     author = 'azeem'